UltraLocked/UltraLocked/whitepaper.md

 UltraLocked represents a significant step forward in personal data security on mobile devices.
 By moving the root of trust to the hardware and designing for failure, it provides a resilient and trustworthy environment for sensitive information.
 Its architecture is built not just to protect data from unauthorized access, but to provide the user with credible tools for plausible deniability and forensic resilience in the most challenging of circumstances.
 We believe this transparent, user-controlled model is the future of personal privacy.

+To maintain the highest standards of security and transparency, we are committed to subjecting UltraLocked to rigorous independent security auditing.
+The results of these audits will be made publicly available, ensuring that our security claims can be independently verified and that any discovered vulnerabilities are promptly addressed.

 ---

 ### **Appendix**

 #### **A.1 Glossary of Terms**

-*   **Secure Enclave:** A dedicated, hardware-based security co-processor in Apple's chips that is isolated from the main processor.
+*   **Secure Enclave:** A dedicated, hardware-based security co-processor in Apple's chips that is isolated from the main processor [Apple Platform Security Guide].
 It handles cryptographic operations and ensures that secret key material is never exposed to the operating system.
 *   **Perfect Forward Secrecy (PFS):** An encryption property ensuring that if a long-term key is compromised, past session keys (and thus past encrypted data) are not compromised.
 In UltraLocked's context, it refers to the per-file ephemeral keying system.
-*   **AES-265-GCM:** Advanced Encryption Standard with a 256-bit key in Galois/Counter Mode.
+*   **AES-256-GCM:** Advanced Encryption Standard with a 256-bit key in Galois/Counter Mode [NIST SP 800-38D].
 A modern, authenticated encryption algorithm that provides both confidentiality and integrity.
 *   **ECDH (Elliptic-Curve Diffie-Hellman):** A key agreement protocol that allows two parties, each having an elliptic-curve public-private key pair, to establish a shared secret over an insecure channel.
-*   **HKDF (HMAC-based Key Derivation Function):** A function that takes a potentially weak secret and a salt and produces a stronger, cryptographically secure key.
+*   **HKDF (HMAC-based Key Derivation Function):** A function that takes a potentially weak secret and a salt and produces a stronger, cryptographically secure key [RFC 5869].
 *   **Plausible Deniability:** The ability for a user to credibly deny the existence of a piece of information.
 In UltraLocked, this is achieved via the Duress Code and decoy vault.
 *   **Forensic Resilience:** The ability of a system to resist forensic analysis and data recovery efforts after data has been deleted.